The Florida Beach House Proves How Strong, Efficient, and Beautiful an ICF Home Can Be

 Efficient, Safe, and Beautiful

 The interior of the home boasts some impressive advantages as well.
 To allow easy access to every floor, an elevator was installed with ICFs providing the necessary strength and fire ratings.
-The home is 46% more energy efficient that what code requires and comfortable year round.
+The home is 46% more energy efficient than what code requires and comfortable year-round.
 The home is designed to utilize cross coastal breeze and the ICFs help combat Florida’s hot and humid climate by maintaining a cool temperature inside.